UniMath/agda-unimath/src/foundation/universal-property-family-of-fibers-of-maps.lagda.md

 binary family of elements of `X` to a
 [double lift](orthogonal-factorization-systems.double-lifts-families-of-elements.md)
 of `f` and `δ`.
 The
-{{#concept "dependent universal property of the family of fibers of a map"}} `f` asserts that this evaluation map is an equivalence.
+{{#concept "dependent universal property of the family of fibers of a map" Agda=dependent-universal-property-family-of-fibers}}
+`f` asserts that this evaluation map is an equivalence.

 ```agda
 module _